xpack-dev-tools/xpack-build-box/debian/10-xbb/README.md

 ## Test

-The following tests were performed on a Debian 11 running on an GIGABYTE motherboard with AMD 5600G.
+The following test was performed on a Debian 11 running on an GIGABYTE motherboard with AMD 5600G.

 ```sh
 docker run --interactive --tty ilegeul/debian:amd64-10-xbb-v6.0.0
 ```

-The following tests were performed on Ubuntu running on ampere:
+The following test was performed on Ubuntu running on ampere:

 ```sh